Ostashkov: Transportation

 The railway connecting Bologoye with Velikiye Luki runs through Ostashkov.
 There are daily suburb trains to Bologoye and Velikiye Luki (except for Monday and Wednesday).

 There is also regular(on Saturday) steam locomotive train connection with Bologoe(station located on the Moscow - Saint Petersburg railway).
 Such move of promoting local tourism by using old steam locomotive and old time - styled train cars, with ticket price equal to ordinary suburb train, was first of its kind in Russia.

 There are also suburb trains going to Kuvshinovo twice a week (on Monday and Friday).

 There are infrequent trains to Saint Petersburg and Moscow, mostly during summer touristic season.

 Ostashkov is connected by road with Torzhok via Kuvshinovo.
-This roadhas access to M10 highway, connecting Moscow and Saint Petersburg.
+This road has access to M10 highway, connecting Moscow and Saint Petersburg.
 Ostashkov is further connected with Staritsa via Selizharovo, with Andreapol via Peno, and with Demyansk and Maryovo.
 There are also local roads, with bus traffic originating from Ostashkov.